petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/developer-guide/captch-api-basics.md

 ---
 uuid: 138e346e-2aac-42f6-a57e-36999e31261c
 taxonomy-category-names:
     - API Development
     - Platform
     - DXP Configuration
     - Identity Management and Authentication
     - Liferay Self-Hosted
     - Liferay PaaS
     - Liferay SaaS
 ---

 # Captcha API Basics

 Liferay provides a headless API to retrieve and submit captchas using the [SimpleCAPTCHA](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/authentication-basics#configuring-captcha-or-recaptcha) engine.
-Using the `/captcha` endpoint from the [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html), you can add captchas in your custom implementations without using a TagLib.
-There are two endpoints that you can use:
+Using the `/captcha` endpoint from the [API Explorer](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html), you can add captchas in your custom implementations without using a tag library.
+There are two endpoints:

 * `/GET` - Retrieve a Base64 encoded captcha image string and a JWT token for validation
 * `/POST` - Send the answer of the captcha along with the JWT token for verification